 - If personal property is damaged during the course of community spray activities, please apologize to the owner and work with them to clean up or make repairs as needed.

 - Treat all personal information as confidential, including contact information for your neighbors.
-Do not share information about whether or not coqui are present on a particular property publicly.
+Do not publicly share information about whether or not coqui are present on a particular property.
 This includes not sharing any maps or other information that MISC may make available to the members of a neighborhood.

 - Read and fill out the form here: CITRIC WAIVER HDOA FORM

-- wearing appropriate PPE (gloves, eye protection, closed-toe shoes, long pants, and long sleeves)
+- Wearing appropriate PPE (gloves, eye protection, closed-toe shoes, long pants, and long sleeved shirts)

 - When MISC provides green waste removal do not put anything into the green waste container that is not allowed.
-This includes but is not limited to, green waste from outside the neighborhood, commercial green waste, stones, dirt, building materials, or trash.
-Access to the green waste container will be restricted, do not share any lock codes with anyone.
-Direct them to contact MISC or the designated green waste captain for that information.
+This includes but is not limited to: green waste from outside the neighborhood, commercial green waste, stones, dirt, building materials, or trash.
+Access to the green waste container will be restricted, do not share lock codes with anyone.
+If the lock code is requested, direct them to contact MISC or the designated green waste captain for that information.